kubeflow/website/content/en/docs/gke/deploy/management-setup.md

   your management directory, which holds your management cluster configuration files.
 For example, `~/kf-deployments/management/`.
 You can choose any path you would like for the directory `${MGMT_DIR}`.

-  Recommend checking the management directory in source control.
+  You are recommended to check the management directory in source control.

 - The `${MGMT_NAME}` environment variable contains the name of your management cluster.